-Hybrid structures between project and corporate finance are being developed, in which lenders do not have recourse to the sponsors, but the idiosyncratic risks specific to individual projects are diversified away by financing a portfolio of assets as opposed to single ventures.
+Hybrid structures between project and corporate finance are being developed under which lenders do not have recourse to the sponsors, but the idiosyncratic risks specific to individual projects are diversified away by financing a portfolio of assets as opposed to single ventures.
 PPPs are becoming more common as hybrid structures, with private financiers taking on construction and operating risks while host governments cover market risks.

 Documentation for project finance and construction contracts is consistent with international standards; usually it comprises the following main agreements:

 - term sheets;

 - service and maintenance agreements; and

 - security documentation (security agreements, subordination agreements, guarantees, collateral agreements, hedging agreements and direct agreements).

 Public sector contracts are almost exclusively awarded through formal and competitive procurement processes regulated by Federal Law 14,133/2021.
 Design-bid-build (DBB) is the most traditional and generally used delivery method in the public sector, but the engineering-procurement-construction (EPC) model has been used more and more in large projects in the past two decades.